The University of Western Australia

 Primary

 The Master of Teaching Primary focuses on the education and preparation of primary school educators (Years 1–6).
-It is informed by comprehensive and contemporary understandings of childhood development and learning.
-A range of critical teacher competencies will be established and extended with special emphasis on skills children need in literacy and numeracy.
+This program will qualify you as a primary school teacher (Foundation/Pre-primary to Year 6) with a comprehensive understanding of childhood development and learning.

 Secondary